-Subject Specific Entry Requirements A Level IB Art a grade 6 required in Art ⊘ ⊘ Biology a grade 6 in Biology or 7 in Combined Science Ø ⊘ Business a grade 6 in English and Maths Ø 8 Chemistry a grade 7 in Chemistry or 8 in Combined Science 2 ⊗ Chinese a grade 6 in Chinese, Chinese to be first language 2 8 Computer Science a grade 6 in Computing or an aptitude for programming 2 8 Dance A grade 6 required in Dance 2 8 Design and Technology Product Design a grade 6 in Design and Technology Ø 8 Digital Film and Video Production Level 3 (BTEC) Previous knowledge of Music tech desirable grade 6 in GCSE Music an advantage ВТ EC Digital Music Production A grade 6 in Music is required or previous experience with Music Technology software 2 8 Drama and Theatre Studies a grade 6 in Drama Ø 8 Economics a grade 6 in English and Maths 2 \odot English Literature a grade 6 in English Literature and English Language ⊘ \odot French a grade 6 in French \odot Further Mathematics A grade 8 in Maths.
-An additional standalone qualification in Maths is also desirable Ø 8 Geography a grade 6 in Geography \odot 8 History a grade 6 in History Ø \odot Mathematics a grade 7 in Maths Ø \odot Music An in-depth knowledge of Music.
-Grade 5 Theory desirable 2 \odot Music Technology A grade 6 in Music is required or significant experience with Music Technology software Ø 8 Physics a grade 6 in Physics or a grade 7 in Combined Science and ideally a grade 7 in Maths Ø ⊘ Politics a grade 6 in English 2 8 Psychology a grade 6 in English and Maths 2 ⊘ Religious Studies a grade 6 in English and Maths 2 8 Spanish a grade 6 in Spanish 8 \odot Sport & Physical Activity a GCSE in Physical Education is desirable CT EC
+Subject Specific Entry Requirements A Level IB Art a grade 6 required in Art 2 ⊘ Biology a grade 6 in Biology or 7 in Combined Science 2 ⊘ Business a grade 6 in English and Maths 2 8 Chemistry a grade 7 in Chemistry or 8 in Combined Science 2 ⊘ Chinese a grade 6 in Chinese, Chinese to be first language 2 8 Computer Science a grade 6 in Computing or an aptitude for programming Ø 8 Dance a grade 6 required in Dance 2 8 Design and Technology Product Design grade 6 in Design and Technology, or Engineering and Maths Ø 8 Digital Film and Video Production Level 3 (BTEC) Previous knowledge of Media/ Media Production desirable, grade 6 in GCSE Media an advantage ВТ EC Drama and Theatre Studies a grade 6 in Drama Ø 8 Economics a grade 6 in English and Maths Ø ⊘ English Literature a grade 6 in English Literature and English Language Ø ⊘ French a grade 6 in French 8 ⊘ Further Mathematics a grade 8 in Maths.
+An additional standalone qualification in Maths is also desirable Ø 8 Geography a grade 6 in Geography $\odot$ 8 History a grade 6 in History Ø $\odot$ Mathematics a grade 7 in Maths Ø $\odot$ Music an in-depth knowledge of Music.
+Grade 5 Theory desirable 2 $\odot$ Music Technology a grade 6 in Music is required or significant experience with Music Technology software Ø 8 Physics a grade 6 in Physics or a grade 7 in Combined Science and ideally a grade 7 in Maths Ø ⊘ Politics a grade 6 in English 2 ⊘ Psychology a grade 6 in English and Maths 2 ⊘⊗⊗ Religious Studies a grade 6 in English and Maths Ø 8 Spanish a grade 6 in Spanish $\odot$ Sport & Physical Activity a GCSE in Physical Education is desirable CT EC